Skip to content

 Misunderstanding operator scope leads to unexpected results. intitle: only applies to the immediately following word unless you use allintitle:.

 Relying on deprecated operators from outdated guides wastes effort.
 If an operator consistently fails, it’s probably discontinued.
+The list above is current as of 2025.

 The Future of Search Operators